Trigger Point Injections in Mooresville and Salisbury, NC

 A trigger point injection may be recommended by Carolina Pain and Weight Loss for patients who experience chronic pain that results from knotted muscles formed in particular spots across the body.
 These spots are known as trigger points, which can become quite painful as the muscles continue to get tighter over time and potentially affect surrounding tissues or nerves.
 In order to relax these areas and provide the patient with effective relief from their painful symptoms, a trigger point injection is given in-office by our providers.

-Conditions Treated by Trigger Point Injections
+What Conditions Can Be Treated By Trigger Point Injections?

 In theory, a trigger point injection can be used anywhere on the body where a hardened knot has developed.
 Muscle groups commonly treated with this treatment method include the neck, lower back, arms, and legs.
 At Carolina Pain and Weight Loss, our providers often recommend trigger point injections for patients that suffer from:

 Myofascial pain syndrome is a broad term used to describe chronic pain that targets both the trigger point and any surrounding tissue.
 This syndrome can be brought on by a specific injury, poor posture, recurring movements, or high stress levels.